gpuweb/WSL/Spec/source/index.rst

 ------------------

 Built-in variables are represented by using semantics.
 For example, ``uint theInstanceID : SV_InstanceID``.
+Variables with these semantics must have the type associated with that semantic.

 The following built-in variables, as identified by their semantics, are available inside arguments to vertex
 shaders: